 - Which family members might be at risk and need further evaluation

-Genetic testing may determine whether someone has a genetic mutation related to MEN 1.
+Genetic testing may determine whether someone has a genetic mutation causing MEN 1.
+If someone has a mutation, his or her children are at risk of inheriting the mutation and developing MEN 1.
+Parents and siblings also are at risk of having the mutation even if they have not yet developed symptoms.
 If no related genetic changes are found in family members, then no further screening tests are needed.
 However, genetic testing doesn't uncover all MEN 1 genetic mutations.
-If genetic testing doesn't confirm MEN 1, but it's likely a person has it, then close follow-up with diagnostic imaging and other tests is still necessary.
+If genetic testing doesn't confirm MEN 1, but it's likely a person has it, he or she and his or her family members still need close follow-up with appropriate blood tests and diagnostic imaging.

 You Are ...
 The Campaign for Mayo Clinic